yadayada/acd_cli/docs/FUSE.rst

 It is advisable to wait until your network connection is up before you try to run the mount command.

-Linux users may use the systemd service file from the assets directory to have the clouddrive automatically remounted on login.
+Linux users may use the systemd service file from the assets directory to have the drive automatically remounted on login.
 Alternative ways are to add a crontab entry using the ``@reboot`` keyword or to add an fstab entry like so:
 ::